 Hosted VoIP is fully managed by a provider, meaning the customer does not have to maintain any of the equipment needed to support their VoIP services.

-Hosted VoIP breaks down silos between email, video, phone calls, and instant messaging because they’re all integrated into one system.
-This integration provides businesses of all sizes efficiencies in communications that were not readily available with traditional phone systems.
+And one of the greatest benefits of hosted VoIP is that it breaks down silos between email, video conferencing, screen and file sharing, phone calls, and instant messaging because it's all integrated into one system.
+This integration provides businesses of all sizes sophisticated communication capability that is not readily available with traditional phone systems.

-Organizations often save money by switching to VoIP service simply because they avoid paying for an Internet connection and maintaining a traditional phone system.
+Pro tip: Organizations usually save money by switching to hosted VoIP simply because they avoid paying for an internet connection in addition to maintaining a traditional phone system.